adaptris/interlok-docs/docs/pages/developer/developer-services.md

 # Writing Tests #

 Of course, you're going to be writing tests.
 As we are writing a [Service][] then you can add `com.adaptris:interlok-stubs` as a [dependency](/pages/developer/developer-compiling).
-This then means you can simply extend `com.adaptris.core.ServiceCase` and implement the required method `retrieveObjectForSampleConfig()`.
-Simply implementing that method automatically executes some tests for you provided by `ServiceCase`:
+This then means you can simply extend `com.adaptris.interlok.junit.scaffolding.services.ExampleServiceCase` and implement the required method `retrieveObjectForSampleConfig()`.
+Simply implementing that method automatically executes some tests for you provided by `ExampleServiceCase`:

 - Automatic XML round trip testing; it will reflectively test that your service that has gone through the marshalling process is logically identical to one that was created programatically.
 - Generate example XML; this requires that you have a `unit-test.properties` file available on the classpath for the tests.